mjarmbruster/telematic_data/README.md

 # telematic_data
 Feature Extraction Using Driver Telematic data

 This goal of this project is to build a classification model using driver telematic data for an insurance company.
-It requires performing feaure extraction on the telematic time series of driver trips to identify which trips are considered "intereting".
+It requires performing feaure extraction on the telematic time series of driver trips to identify which trips are actuarially interesting.

 This repo contains:
 􏰀 A dataset of N “trip” csv data files: timeseries data recorded from car trips including the vehicle speed and heading at different points in time